 Zoe C, ‘Don’t forget Natalie, she lucks out frequently too.’

 While I don’t get to play with Elle and Zoe C, I do get to shamelessly ogle, they don’t mind.
-I don’t make moves, I don’t suggest, that would be tacky and pointless.
+I don’t make moves, don’t suggest, like wanting to watch, that would be tacky and pointless.

 Speaking of, Natalie comes from upstairs, “Question for Chef, all of you actually.
 I got a call from a spinster aunt in Indiana.
 We aren’t close, I know her as a distant relative, no family beef, we just never lived in the same town or even the same state.
 In the last few years we exchanged holiday greetings, that’s about it.
 That’s just background, the current dilemma is a six year old boy, blind from birth.
 His birth parents gave him up for adoption, they couldn’t cope.
 The soon to be adoptive parents were killed in a plane crash, private plane.
 The man was a pilot, small stuff, single engine kind of flying.”